zhenry9/mammoth-timers-guide/doc/source/equipment/in-depth/hanhart-delta-e-100.rst

 .. image:: ../../img/hanhart-delta-e-100/2-time-mode-arrows.jpg
 	:width: 20%

 Press the MODE button (bottom middle) twice.
-The mode bar will show 'TIME' and the top line will show the time of day.
-This should be accurate to the actual time of day and within 30 seconds of all other hand watches being synced.
+The mode bar will show 'TIME' and the top line will show the system time.
+This should be within 30 seconds of the actual time of day and all other hand watches being synced.
 The bottom line will still show all zeros.

 Step 3 - Set the split time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~